 Undermining asylum: The Trump administration has said it is criminally prosecuting asylum seekers who cross the border unlawfully between checkpoints, but border patrol agents are reportedly turning asylum seekers away at border check points - a violation of U.S. and international law.
 Together these policies make it more difficult to apply for asylum at a port of entry.
-Attorney General Jeff Sessions is overturning precedent and making it almost impossible for people fleeing domestic and gang violence to find haven in the U.S. Sessions is also limiting the due process of people in immigration proceedings and limiting immigration judges’ and asylum officers’ discretion and independence.
+Attorney General Jeff Sessions overturned precedent by making it almost impossible for people fleeing domestic and gang violence to find haven in the U.S. Sessions also worked to limit the due process of people in immigration proceedings and limiting immigration judges’ and asylum officers’ discretion and independence.
 Trump also issued an asylum ban that would block people who enter the U.S. between ports of entry from seeking asylum (although a federal judge recently suspended the ban as a lawsuit over the administration's new rule makes its way through the courts).

 Banning people from Muslim countries: The third version of Trump’s nakedly discriminatory Muslim ban has been okayed by the Supreme Court, barring entry for almost everybody from several Muslim-majority countries including Yemen, Iran, Libya, Chad, Somalia, and Syria.
 The Trump administration’s waiver process has been shown to be largely a sham.
 The ban echoes some of the worst immigration policies in history.

 Using the immigration courts to increase deportations: The Trump administration is reopening thousands of deportation cases that were previously closed due to their low priority, affecting hundreds of thousands of people with close ties to their communities.